 (16+) Sixth Form

-In the Senior School and Sixth Form we offer financial assistance in the form of merit based and means-tested scholarships – including up to 12 fully-funded Leathersellers’ Scholarships for pupils from local state schools who would not otherwise have been able to attend Colfe’s.
-These are awarded on the basis of personal statement, school reports and references and an interview with the Headmaster.
+In the Senior School and Sixth Form we offer financial assistance in the form of merit based and means-tested scholarships – including a number of fully-funded Leathersellers’ Scholarships for pupils from local state schools who would not otherwise have been able to attend Colfe’s.
+These are awarded on the basis of exam performance, personal statement, school reports, references and an interview with the Headmaster.
 Sixth Form scholarships are also conditional on an agreed performance at GCSE.